-Like all Easter markets, the one on the Freyung cannot easily compete with the Christmas market on the same spot, but it does have one major advantage…
+Like all Easter markets, the one on the Freyung has a challenge to compete with the Christmas market on the same spot, but it does have one major advantage…

 Eggs.